 Last Friday morning I was sitting in a conference room at the Ritz Carlton in New Orleans, listening to Abigail Disney speak about her documentary films and about her belief in the importance of telling women’s stories.
 She made a film about women and war, she said, because women have historically been written out of that story.
 And why have they been written out the story? she asked.

 Ooh, I thought.
 Excellent question.
 I pulled out my notebook and started scribbling.
 We could ask that about the story of the family, I wrote, thinking of all the times that I’ve argued that mothers have historically not been the tellers of stories about the family.
 Why have women been written out of that story?

 And then I scrawled a big inky question mark beside those notes.
 Wrong question, I wrote, and drew a fat black arrow back to Abigail Disney’s original remark.

-TEDWomen was an idea-hurricane, an inspiration-avalanche, a brainwave tsunami, a tornado of provocation and stimulation, a force of nature - if nature wore high heels - a force to be reckoned with, a thing...
+TEDWomen was an idea-hurricane, check an inspiration-avalanche, a brainwave tsunami, a tornado of provocation and stimulation, a force of nature - if nature wore high heels - a force to be reckoned with,...